wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 1. Click Launch for the selected Playground.

+   PROTIP: To quickly shift between tabs on a browser, use keyboard shortcut keys <strong>control+tab</strong> and control+shift+tab on the Mac.

    PROTIP: Notice that when in a Playground, the browser's URL is different than the <a href="#productiveURL">"productive" (real) environment</a> (such as "na53").
 For example:

    <pre>https://resourceful-moose-263556-dev-ed.lightning.force.com/...</pre>